ZerdBG3/RAW/Features.md

 * Shield Master: Gives Shove (both options) as a bonus action after attacking on your turn

 ## Spells
+* Leveled spells with a casting cost of a bonus action block characters from casting another leveled spell on the same turn.
+Casting a leveled spell that doesn't require a bonus action will also block casting a leveled bonus action spell after ⚙️
+  - _Multiple spells with a casting cost of an Action is still allowed (by the likes of Action Surge)_
+  - _The restriction includes Quickened Spell (Metamagic) and spells from Class/Race or Items that are proper spells (even without a spell slot cost)_
+  - _Due to an technical limitation, scrolls for spells your character don't know inside a container (such as a backpack) can bypass this rule, so can scrolls send to the character after they already cast a spell on their turn_
 * Call Lightning creates a storm area, inside which the caster can target a smaller area to deal damage each turn
 * Feign Death provides a Dismiss spell to the caster
 * Find Familiar